codelight-eu/trellis/README.md

 * If you change folder names you may need to do vagrant halt and up for it to register.

-* Vagrant does not currenlt work with VirtualBox 5.2, use 5.1.3 instead
+* Vagrant currently doesn't work with VirtualBox 5.2.
+Use 5.1.3 instead

-* For error "Vagrant was unable to mount VirtualBox shared folders.
-This is usually because the filesystem "vboxsf" is not available.", run these before vagrant up vagrant plugin install vagrant-vbguest vagrant plugin install vagrant-winnfsd vagrant plugin install vagrant-bindfs
+* In case you are seeing the following error: _"Vagrant was unable to mount VirtualBox shared folders.
+This is usually because the filesystem "vboxsf" is not available."_, before running `vagrant up` run the following commands:
+`vagrant plugin install vagrant-vbguest`
+`vagrant plugin install vagrant-winnfsd`
+`vagrant plugin install vagrant-bindfs`